Feeding and Engagement Programmes for Homeless People

 Supporting Other Charities

 Through our fundraising activities, we are increasingly funding other homelessness charities in Scotland, who carry out amazing work and deliver incredible interventions in homelessness.
 We recently awarded Bethany Christian Trust £25,000 to expand the capacity of the night shelter in Edinburgh.
 Other charities we have supported in the past include Streetwork, the Cyrenians and Shelter.
-As our fundraising grows, we will continue to invest in and support a range of charities supporting homelessness in Scotland.
+As our fundraising grows, we will continue to invest in and support a range ofcharities supporting the homeless community in Scotland.